Axolotl Active at Night: Their Natural Rhythm

 What Normal Night Activity Looks Like

-These behaviors are completely normal in the dark:
+These behaviors can be normal in the dark:

 Slow Tank Patrol